shivivats/shivivats.github.io/_pages/about.md

 ### Misc.

-- I love to run TTRPG games.
-I've ran many one-shots along with a short-form campaign in a homebrewed world using D&D 5e and few one-shots with [Mausritter](https://mausritter.com/).
+- I love to run and play in TTRPG games.
+I've ran many one-shots along with a short-form campaign in a homebrewed world using [D&D 5e](https://dnd.wizards.com/) and few one-shots with [Mausritter](https://mausritter.com/).
 - I'm a huge Pokemon nerd.
 But Skyrim, The Witcher 3, the Ori games, and Bloodborne are a few of my other favourites as well.
 - I love music.
 I used to play the guitar and I'm now learning to play the drums.
 Plan to take singing lessons in the future!
-- I dont use Facebook, Twitter, and the like, so please contact me via [email](mailto:shivivats7@gmail.com) (or [LinkedIn](https://www.linkedin.com/in/shivivats/)).
+- I dont use Facebook, Twitter, and the like, so please contact me via [email](mailto:shivivats7@gmail.com) (or [LinkedIn](https://www.linkedin.com/in/shivivats/) can also work).